unioslo/tre-operators-docs/docs/modules/legal/index.md

 *   **Project-Based Agreements:** Federation Governance is required to coordinate the **signing of multiple data use agreements with multiple TREs**, necessitating unified procedures and a single point of access.
 *   **Jurisdiction Awareness:** SOPs **SHOULD** address the issue and awareness of **data transfer to a 3rd country**.

+*   Project-Based Agreements: Coordinate the signing of multiple data use agreements with multiple TREs through Federation Governance, using unified procedures and a single point of access.
+*   Jurisdiction Awareness: Address the issue and awareness of data transfer to a 3rd country in SOPs.

 ### Data Classification

 Datasets should be classified based on harm and custodian to help TREs decide how to manage them.